moussasarr/DreamGalaxyPlatform/README.md

-## SevenApp - Free Mobile App Landing Page
+## DreamGalaxy - Free Mobile App Landing Page

 SevenApp is a beautiful free bootstrap 3 template mobile app landing page, The template comes with a high crafted coding with SEO & Developer friendly.
 SevenApp also is well documented, you will find anything you need in the documentation folder after download.